elm-tooling/elm-language-client-vscode/README.md

 If all you had in `elm-tooling.json` was `"entrypoints"`, you can safely remove that file.

-## Running tests

-Open VS Code's Testing view to discover and run Elm tests.
-The extension uses VS Code's native Testing API, so no additional Test Explorer extension is needed.
-Each Elm project has its own test tree and Run profile.

-Selecting a test or suite runs **all tests in its containing files**, because the runner passes file paths to `elm-test`.
-The Testing view shows the results for every test that actually runs.
-Excluding a test does not prevent it from running if another selected test shares its file.
-Excluding a whole file or suite removes its files unless they also contain selected tests.

-Test results include failure messages and source locations where available.
-Use Refresh Tests to rediscover tests, or Cancel Test Run to stop execution.
-Saving Elm files invalidates results and refreshes discovery.
-The `elmLS.elmTestRunner.showElmTestOutput` setting retains the terminal-output mode;
-this runs elm-test once in the terminal and again to collect its JSON results.

-Test execution requires a desktop or remote Node extension host with `elm` and `elm-test` installed.
-The web extension provides language features without requiring the desktop Test Explorer extension.

 ## FAQ

 - Syntax highlighting not working or works only partially?